Skip to content

 Perfect for up to 36 months, but fun for everyone!

 Lots of rhymes, a sprinkling of songs, and one or two shared board books round out this library program that is perfect for little ones who need to get those wiggles out.
-Stay to play!
+Stay to PLAY!
 After the rhymes, stay for some unstructured play time with other kiddos.

 Preschool Storytime